Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] refactor extract function: more robustness and error handling. decompress in a folder
 - [ ] Flatten function, which narrows branches of the file system by deleting a folder that contains only another folder.
 - [ ] Python Script to store and auto-generate all user's static data
+- [ ] May be possible to achieve a post configuration install to nemo-desktop ? to add some customization such as the rendering thumbnails of images depending on the size

 #### Discarded for now
 - [ ] Accounting program: GNUCash
 - [ ] music edition: rosegarden, Ardour, LMMS
 - [ ] desktop access: Remmina, TeamViewer
 - [ ] Games: Freeciv
 - [ ] Photo organizer: Shotwell
 - [ ] handbreak: format editing tool